Skip to content

 Citation

-Step 1: Compute HZ boundaries for a single star mass
+Step 1: Compute HZ boundaries for a single stellar mass

-By default, aOrbHZ uses stellar parameters at 5000 Myr if you don’t specify Age.
+By default, aOrbHZ uses stellar parameters at 5000 Myr if Age is not specified:

 import mors